-When I arrived in Porto with a list full of typical dishes to try, one of the first questions I was asked was “Have you already tried the Francesinha?”
+When we arrived in the city of Porto with a long list of traditional dishes to try, one of the first questions we were asked was, “Have you already tried the Francesinha?”

-Despite ancient gastronomic traditions in Porto, Francesinha is a pretty young dish created in the 1950s.
-It welcomes many first-time visitors and invites many friends and family to the table on weekends.
+Despite ancient gastronomic traditions in Porto, Francesinha is a relatively new dish created in the 1950s.
+It became a popular choice for first-time visitors and a weekend lunch for many residents and families.

 Learn the language: In Portuguese, Francesinha means little French woman.